tchan128/svg-logo-maker/README.md

 Afterwards, it will prompt a success message and you will see a new file called `logo.svg` which you will be able to open in a browser with the desired customizations.

+Here is a video of how to use the app: https://share.vidyard.com/watch/kx4frdd6YQSwy7M4qnkGtZ?

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Visuals